Chapter 6. Configuring GNOME at low level

 keybindings org.gnome.shell.keybindings

 6.9.12.
-Listing schema’s keys and values
+Listing the keys and values in a schema recursively

-gsettings list-recursively [SCHEMA [:PATH]]
+$ gsettings list-recursively [SCHEMA[:PATH]]

-Example 6.13.
-Listing keys and values recursively
+Example 6.15.
+Listing all keys and values on the system recursively

 $ gsettings list-recursively